 COVID - 19 Keeping active during isolation

-Lots of gyms have quickly converted to providing live workouts across social and video channels, and most are offering this service for free.
+Lots of gyms quickly converted to providing live workouts across social and video channels, and most are offering this service for free.
 For those adverse to exercise, being cooped up at home watching Netflix might be a dream!
 But exercising will strengthen your immune system, improve your mental health, and make you feel better during this difficult time.

 Whether you love it or hate it, there is something for everyone to get you up and moving.
 Here are some of our favourites…